Steckschwein/steckschwein.github.io/content/post/2024/03/Y9958_yjk_mode.md

     STA yjk_chunk+yjk::R_a,Y
     ...
 ```
 R0..R3 are the R component of the 4 adjacent pixels which we read from the ppm file beforehand.
-In R0..R3 and G0..G3, B0..B3 respectively we only use the 5 higher Bits of the RGB value from the ppm file.
-This is because the Y values are also just 5 Bits wide.
+In R0..R3, G0..G3 and B0..B3 we store the 5 higher Bits of the RGB value from the ppm file only.
+This is because the Y0..Y3 values are also just 5 Bits wide.
+Just to mention it, for the entire calculation we only require the 8 Bit range.
+This fits perfectly to our CPU, we never overflow (carry) and thus can avoid using expensive 16Bit values.

-Furthermore we add #2 to the sum of the R components.
-This is for "rounding up", cause if we divide by 4, which is simply 2 shifts right (LSR) on 6502 we'll lose the fraction.
-To round up, we use the fact that
+As can be seen in the code, we also add #2 to the sum of the R0..R3 components.
+This is for "rounding up", cause if we divide by 4, which is simply 2 shifts right (LSR) on 6502.
+But we'll lose the fraction.
+To avoid this we round up by using the fact that

 ```
-  round(A/B) = (A + (B/2)) / B => e.g. round(5/2) = (5 + 1) / 2 = 3 FTW!
+  round(A/B) = (A + (B/2)) / B

+  e.g. round(5/2) = 1.5 = 3 with our equation
+       (5 + 2/2) / 2 = 3 FTW!
 ```

 With the average RGB values R_a, G_a, B_a we can calculate the average of Y with the formula given from the datasheet.